hannutt/DBoard/README.md

 GRAPHIC VISITOR COUNTER:

 Visitor counter with Python and javascript.
-The Python code counts the visits and the javascript code displays the number graphically using the ChartJS library.
+The Python code counts the visits and the javascript code displays the number graphically using the PlotlyJS library.
 Visitor counting takes place every time the homepage is reloaded.
-The LoginView function always updates the variable with +1 when calling the function and sends the value of the variable to the html page. then a javaScript function grabs the variable and passes it to ChartJS, which makes a graph of the number of visits.
+The LoginView function always updates the variable with +1 when calling the function and sends the value of the variable to the html page. then a javaScript function grabs the variable and passes it to PlotlyJS, which makes a graph of the number of visits.
+The direction of the bar chart can be changed between horizontal and vertical using the check box

 DISCUSSION BOARD